sculley/sculley.github.io/_posts/2023-12-29-sorting-terraform-variables-using-terraform-variable-sort.markdown

 terraform-variable-sort is a handy script designed to bring order to your Terraform variable files.
 By sorting your variables alphabetically, you can improve readability and ensure that your variable definitions follow a consistent pattern.
 Whether you're working on a small project or a large-scale infrastructure, maintaining well-organized variable files is essential.

+For more information on the terraform-variable-sort script look [here](https://github.com/sculley/terraform-variable-sort)

 ## Requirements

 This script relies on GNU `awk`, which is readily available on most Linux distributions.
 If you're using macOS, you can install gawk using Homebrew: